zuhi535/Currency-converter/README.md

 - PHP server environment (e.g., XAMPP, WAMP, or LAMP)
 - Basic knowledge of how to run PHP applications locally
 ### Setup Instructions
-1. Clone the repository:
+1. **Clone the repository:**
 ```bash
 git clone https://github.com/yourusername/Currency-converter.git
 ```
-2. Move the files to your server’s root directory.
-If you're using XAMPP, this is typically the htdocs folder.
+2. **Move the files to your server’s root directory.** If you're using XAMPP, this is typically the htdocs folder.

-3. Start the PHP server.
-For example, if you're using XAMPP, launch Apache and MySQL from the XAMPP control panel.
+3. **Start the PHP server.** For example, if you're using XAMPP, launch Apache and MySQL from the XAMPP control panel.

-4. Open your browser and go to http://localhost/Currency-converter to see the page in action.
+4. **Open your browser** and go to http://localhost/Currency-converter to see the page in action.

+## Contributing
+If you want to contribute to this project, feel free to fork the repository and submit a pull request.
+Below are some ways you can contribute:

+Fixing bugs
+- Improving the user interface
+- Adding more currency options or features
+- Enhancing the backend with more dynamic exchange rate fetching